hyriver/pynhd/README.rst

 and provides an interface to access
 `WaterData <https://labs.waterdata.usgs.gov/geoserver/web/wicket/bookmarkable/org.geoserver.web.demo.MapPreviewPage?1>`__
 and `NLDI <https://labs.waterdata.usgs.gov/about-nldi/>`_ web services.
-These two web services can be used to navigate and exctract vector data from NHDPlus V2 database such as catchments, HUC8, HUC12, GagesII, flowlines, and water bodies.
-Additionally, PyNHD has some extra utilities for processing flowlines:
+These two web services can be used to navigate and extract vector data from NHDPlus V2 database such as catchments, HUC8, HUC12, GagesII, flowlines, and water bodies.

+Additionally, PyNHD offers some extra utilities for processing the flowlines:

-- ``prepare_nhdplus``: For cleaning up the dataframe by, for example, removing tiny networks, adding a ``to_comid`` column, and finding a terminal point if it doesn't exists.
+- ``prepare_nhdplus``: For cleaning up the dataframe by, for example, removing tiny networks, adding a ``to_comid`` column, and finding a terminal flowlines if it doesn't exist.
 - ``topoogical_sort``: For sorting the river network topologically which is useful for routing and flow accumulation.
 - ``vector_accumulation``: For computing flow accumulation in a river network.
 This function is generic and any routing method can be plugged in.

+These utilities are developed based on an ``R`` package called `nhdplusTools <https://github.com/USGS-R/nhdplusTools>`__ by `Dave Blodgett <https://github.com/dblodgett-usgs>`__

 Moreover, requests for additional functionalities can be submitted via `issue tracker <https://github.com/cheginit/pynhd/issues>`__.